 Besides the free, permanent galleries, the ANMM hosts an ever-changing program of temporary exhibitions and a fleet of historic craft at its wharves in Darling Harbour.

-The Maritime Museum is a fun and educational museum that caters for all ages and is a great way to spend an afternoon in Sydney.
+The Maritime Museum is a fun and educational museum that caters to all ages and is a great way to spend an afternoon in Sydney.

 18. Queen Victoria Building

-Built in the 1890s, the heritage-listed Queen Victoria Building (better known as the QVB) is one of Sydney’s many historical buildings, located in George Street in the middle of the CBD.
+Built in the 1890s, the heritage-listed Queen Victoria Building (better known as the QVB) is one of Sydney’s many historical buildings, located in George Street in the middle of the city centre.

 The heritage-listed QVB was designed by Government Architect George McRae in Romanesque Revival style, and is bounded by George, Market, York, and Druitt Streets.